jamesmh/jamesmh/README.md

 ## About Me

-I'm an independent consultant / senior developer with an expertise in Microsoft technologies like C#, ASP.NET, TypeScript and more.
+I'm an independent consultant / senior developer with a focus on software architecture and design & expertise in Microsoft technologies like C#, .NET Core and TypeScript.
 I live in Canada 🍁 and work remotely 👨‍💻.

 Career highlights include: